nf-core/modules/README.md

 - If the tool supports multi-threading then you MUST provide the appropriate parameter using the Nextflow `task` variable e.g. `--threads $task.cpus`.

-- If a module contains _two_ tools that supports multi-threading (e.g. [piping output into a samtools command](https://github.com/nf-core/modules/blob/28b023e6f4d0d2745406d9dc6e38006882804e67/modules/bowtie2/align/main.nf#L32-L46)), split `task.cpus` into a new variable that are given to both tools, allowing both to utilise the provided CPUs.
+- If a module contains _multiple_ tools that supports multi-threading (e.g. [piping output into a samtools command](https://github.com/nf-core/modules/blob/28b023e6f4d0d2745406d9dc6e38006882804e67/modules/bowtie2/align/main.nf#L32-L46)), you MUST assign cpus per tool such that the total number of used CPUs does not exceed `task.cpus`.

 #### Software requirements